AntoineSpiteri2/predicting-the-top3-drivers-and-comparing-machine-learning-algorithms-in-iracing/README.md

     PASSWORD = 'yourpassword'  # Replace with your iRacing password
     ```

+    This might be replaced with environment variables for better security

-4.  **SQL Server Database:** A SQL Server database is required to store historical and live race data.
+4. **SQL Server Database:** An MS SQL Server database is required to store historical and live race data.
 5.  **Python Dependencies:** Install the required Python packages using `pip`:

     ```bash